css-materials/course-site/content/homework/wrangle-data/index.md

 * `term`

 {{% callout note %}}
 Please read the [documentation](http://scdb.wustl.edu/documentation.php) to see how these variables are coded.
 {{% /callout %}}

 Once you import the data files, use your data wrangling and visualization skills to answer the following questions:

 {{% callout note %}}
 Pay careful attention to the unit of analysis required to answer each question.
 Some questions only require case-level variables, others only require vote-level variables, and some may require combining the two data frames together.
 Be sure to choose an appropriate relational join function as necessary.
 {{% /callout %}}

 1. What percentage of cases in each term are decided by a one-vote margin (i.e. 5-4, 4-3, etc.)?

 1. For justices [currently serving on the Supreme Court](https://www.supremecourt.gov/about/biographies.aspx), how often have they voted in the conservative direction in cases involving criminal procedure, civil rights, economic activity, and federal taxation?
     * Organize the resulting graph by justice in descending order of seniority.
 Note that the chief justice is always considered the most senior member of the court, regardless of appointment date.

 1. In each term, how many of the term's published decisions (decided after oral arguments) were announced in a given month?
     * You may want to skim/read chapter 16 in [R for Data Science](http://r4ds.had.co.nz/dates-and-times.html) as it discusses working with dates and times using the `lubridate` package
     * Let me emphasize: you want to skim/read chapter 16 in [R for Data Science](http://r4ds.had.co.nz/dates-and-times.html) as it discusses working with dates and times using the `lubridate` package
     * Also note, the Supreme Court's calendar runs on the federal government's [fiscal year](https://en.wikipedia.org/wiki/Fiscal_year#Federal_government).
 That means the first month of the court's term is October, running through September of the following calendar year.

 1. Which justices are most likely to agree with with the Court's declaration that an act of Congress, a state or territorial law, or a municipal ordinance is unconstitutional?
     * Identify all cases where the Court declared something unconstitutional and determine the ten justices who most and least frequently agreed with this outcome as a percentage of all votes cast by the justice in these cases
     * Exclude any justice with fewer than 30 votes in cases where the Court's outcome declares something unconstitutional

 1. For each term he served on the Court, in what percentage of cases was Justice Antonin Scalia in the majority?

 1. Create a graph similar to #5 that compares the percentage for all cases versus non-unanimous cases (i.e. there was at least one dissenting vote)

 1. In each term, what percentage of cases were decided in the conservative direction?

 1. The Chief Justice is frequently seen as capable of influencing the ideological direction of the Court.
 Create a graph similar to #7 that also incorporates information on who was the Chief Justice during the term.

 # Submit the assignment

+To submit the assignment, simply push to your repository the last version of your assignment before the deadline.
+Then copy your repository URL (e.g., `https://github.com/css-fall22/hw3-brinasab`) and submit it to Canvas under HW02 before the deadline.

 Your assignment should be submitted as two RMarkdown documents using the `gfm` (GitHub Flavored Markdown) format.
-Follow instructions on [homework workflow](/faq/homework-guidelines/#homework-workflow).

 # Rubric